 Facebook, Instagram, LinkedIn, and Twitter are some of the very common examples of community-based models.

-Fee-based models are such platforms that directly charge from their customers by offering them the content of their choice or an unlimited on their platform for sometimes.
-Once the offer expires, you have to pay again to get the unlimited access.
+Fee-based models are such platforms that directly charge their customers by offering them the content of their choice or an unlimited on their platform for sometimes.
+Once the offer expires, you have to pay again to get unlimited access.

 New York Times and Netflix are such fee-based platforms that charge from their customers.

 Advantages of Business to Consumer

 B2B and B2C are completely two different models; however, every model has some specific characteristics.
 Some of the advantages of business to consumer model are as follows;